jose-perth/MechaCar_Statistical_Analysis/README.md

 lm( mpg ~ vehicle_length + vehicle_weight + spoiler_angle + ground_clearance + AWD, mechacar_df)
 ```

-The summary of the model results can be seen here:
+The summary of the model results can be seen in the snapshot below.

 ![Deliverable 1 Snapshot](resources/deliverable1-snapshot1.png
 )

 #### Significant Variables

-Using a significance level (alpha) of 0.05.
-We can see the following variables have a significant impact on the dependent variable `mpg`.
+Using a significance level (alpha) of 0.05, we can see the following variables have a significant impact on the dependent variable `mpg`.
 That is, their p-value indicate they provide a non-random amount of variance to the `mpg` values.

 |Variable | p-value|
 |:---|:---:|